-Although diuretic therapy is recommended as the initial pharmacological agent for most patients with hypertension, the presence of “convincing indications” may prompt treatment with antihypertensive agents that demonstrate a particular benefit in primary or secondary prevention.
+Although diuretic therapy is recommended as the initial pharmacological agent for most patients with hypertension, “convincing indications” may prompt treatment with antihypertensive agents that demonstrate a particular benefit in primary or secondary prevention.

-Combination therapy is treatment with two or more agents administered separately or in a fixed-dose combination pill and is required by most patients with hypertension to achieve the desired blood pressure.
+Combination therapy is treatment with two or more agents administered separately or in a fixed-dose combination pill.
+It is required by most patients with hypertension to achieve the desired blood pressure.

-In many cases, combination therapy improves blood pressure control rates and requires less time to reach target blood pressure with a tolerance equivalent to or better than the highest dose of monotherapy.
+In many cases, combination therapy improves blood pressure control rates.
+It requires less time to reach the target blood pressure with a tolerance equivalent to or better than the highest monotherapy dose.

 Patients with comorbidities can benefit from the effects of different antihypertensive medications and are considered for combination therapy.

-For example, a patient with hypertension and diabetes, heart failure or kidney disease may benefit from the combination of a diuretic and an angiotensin-converting enzyme inhibitor.
+For example, a patient with hypertension and diabetes, heart failure, or kidney disease may benefit from a diuretic and an angiotensin-converting enzyme inhibitor.

-Also when monotherapy does not achieve blood pressure, the use of combination therapy is an alternative to increase the dose of a single agent.
+Also, when monotherapy does not achieve blood pressure, combination therapy is an alternative to increasing the dose of a single agent.

 Choice of agents